maxzvyagin/crossed_wires/docs/overview.md

 It can be of great benefit to machine learning practicioners to have multiple frameworks available for implementation and training of neural networks.
-However, it also comes with challenges, the main of which being *switching* between these different libraries.
+However, it also comes with challenges, the main of which being *switching* between these different libraries while maintaining existing performance levels.
 Critically, there can be vast accuracy differences between these frameworks, even when every possible effort is made to maintain consistency.
 This phenomenon can be greatly influenced by the hyperparameters selected, however, there is not currently an understanding as to why this is the case.